-With this in mind, the focus for businesses is to get their businesses profile up on the front page of Google through Search Engine Optimisation (or SEO), and so for many, the search begins to find out to get there.
-There are thousands of books and articles available each with the magic secrets of how to get top page ranking.
+With this in mind, the focus for businesses is to get their businesses profile up on the front page of Google through Search Engine Optimisation (or SEO), and so for many, the search begins to find out how to get there.
+There are thousands of books and articles available, each with the magic secrets of how to get top page ranking.
 The problem is most of what is published is already out of date, and following some hacks methodology can result in Google blacklisting the business owners website.

 Google has for a long time stated that it wants the best websites on the front page as these provide a good user experience.
 The problem is there are many out there using techniques to convince the Google robots that their website is the one to be on the front page and so the battle rages.

 As people work out ways to trick the robots Google works out ways to undo them, hence Google's updates in the past couple of years have tended to be rather devastating for some.
 For those who ventured offshore for cheap SEO, the results have seen their websites and web addresses (DNS) banned from ever showing again.
 The most recent update from Google in Feb 2018 saw a core change to their algorithm and this one has the webmasters reeling as there is nothing they can do to fix the sites if they fall.

 Google confirmed they ran a "broad core algorithm update" that impacted the appearance and rankings of some websites in the search results.

 Google posted on Twitter that Google does these types of updates “several times per year” and there is nothing a site can do specifically to “fix” their ranking after the core update runs.
 “Some sites may note drops or gains,” Google explained that if a page drops, it doesn’t necessarily mean there is something wrong with that page, it is just how Google changed their ranking models that now benefits “pages that were previously under-rewarded.”